GNU ELPA - code-cells

 Figure 1: Working on a Jupyter notebook as a plain Python script

-By default, three styles of comments are recognized as cell boundaries:
+By default, the following kinds of comment lines are recognized as cell boundaries:

 # In[<number>]: